-Want to compare live sports betting odds across US sportsbooks in an Excel spreadsheet?
+Want to compare live sports betting odds across sportsbooks in a Google spreadsheet?

-Tired of doing all your modelling for sports betting in Excel, only to have to go and reference multiple other sites to find out what the current lines are?
+Tired of doing all your modelling for sports betting in a spreadsheet, only to have to go and reference multiple other sites to find out what the current lines are?